chrbirks/tt-2026/README.md

            [Divider /8] ◄── dco_clk ◄─────────────────────────[Ring Osc DCO] ──► clk_out
 ```

-**Operating principle:** The bang-bang phase detector compares the divided DCO output against the reference clock.
+The bang-bang phase detector compares the divided DCO output against the reference clock.
 If the DCO is too fast, the loop filter decrements `freq_ctrl` (adding delay stages, slowing the DCO).
 If too slow, it increments.
 At lock, `freq_ctrl` dithers by +/-1 around the target value.

-**Target specs:**
+### Target specs
 - Reference clock: 5-10 MHz
 - DCO range: ~300-600 MHz (7-stage ring oscillator)
 - Output clock: ~40-75 MHz (with /8 divider)